 Is Life Better In The Wild Or In Captivity?

 First and foremost, when speaking of life in captivity, I am not referring to having a sloth as a pet.
 This is a horrible idea for so many reasons.
-For more information regarding pet sloths, please see a previous post titled, “Can Sloths Be Pets?
+For more information regarding pet sloths, please see my article titled, “Can Sloths Be Pets?
 They Are So Cute, But…..“.

 Even if sloths are well-cared for by professionals in captivity, they are still not in their natural habitats and being in captivity causes them stress.
 So, do sloths live longer in the wild or in captivity?
 After researching various sources and coming up with inconsistent information, it appears that no one has a conclusive answer to this question.
 The age of a wild sloth cannot be accurately determined and no one has ever tracked a wild sloth from their date of birth to their date of death to determine a life span.
 So, there are just not enough facts to come up with an answer.